Tag: perennials

 Sedum & Sempervivum

 Sedum and sempervivum are very drought and frost tolerant plants and are sold as such by garden centers.
-However, all will not work in my Mediterranean climate and I could kick myself that I didn’t do my own “due diligence” research before trusting garden center descriptions.
-Petrosedum sediforme This true mediterranean native grows all over…
+However, all will not work in our particular Mediterranean climate and I can only kick myself for omitting “due diligence” research before trusting garden center descriptions.
+Petrosedum sediforme This true mediterranean native grows all over this garden…

 -